MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 - Are their existing project workflow that can be leveraged?
 - How much work will it take to get the model into production?

 At this this point the ML engineer will be able to design the workflow and estimate the amount of work required.
-It is good practice to ensure that the Data Scientists is engaged throughout the workflow build process.
+It is good practice to ensure that the data scientists is engaged throughout the workflow build process.

-During this period there is the opportunity to cross train the Data Scientist, so they are familiar with the final repo, in many circumstances the Data Scientist may be required to work on the use case in the future.
+During this period there is the opportunity to cross train the data scientist so they are familiar with the final repo, in many circumstances the data scientist may be required to work on the use case in the future.

 ## Benefits of MLOps for businesses: